This remote learning plan will be activated again should we move to Level 3+.

 Note that, in some practical subjects, it is not possible to complete practical tasks that require the use of school facilities.
 Alternative ideas will be offered.
 We will not be attempting to replicate the school day in terms of workload or tasks.
 Students are not expected to be online for a whole day.
 Teachers will be offering clear, simple tasks with a balance of self-paced activities and conversations to help learners stay connected to us and each other.

-- Learning from Home resources: This website is being developed by the Ministry of Education with other suggested ideas for learners.
+- Learning from Home resources: This website is provided by the Ministry of Education with other suggested ideas for learners.

 - Great ideas for offline learning: Shared by members of the WHS staff